 Making family wealth management work as a couple requires a certain amount of give and take.

-- Agree to communicate openly and often about your vision for wealth and investing.
 A 2018 PolicyGenius survey found that 20% of couples don't manage their finances together.
 While you don't necessarily need to combine investment accounts, bank accounts or other financial accounts, you should at least be able to talk about them.

-- Clarify your goals and expectations.
 You may be expecting to retire at age 50 with $2 million in the bank but if your spouse plans to work until age 65, that could lead to a clash over investing strategies.
 Getting clear on what your goals and expectations are where your money is concerned can help you determine together whether they're realistic and come up with a plan for achieving them.

-- Discuss your appetite for risk.
 Risk tolerance plays a big part in determining how you invest as a couple.
 If one of you is comfortable taking more risk but the other isn't, that will directly impact how you invest.
 For example, rather than pooling your investments together, you may opt to maintain separate portfolios instead.
 Having a discussion about risk can help you figure out what's going to work best for both of you.

 Where and How to Invest as a Couple